 Experts at RSAC 2017 discussed national cybersecurity policy suggestions for the new presidential administration, including what to do about encryption and the DHS mission.
 Continue Reading

-Experts say codifying the Vulnerability Equities Process into law would increase transparency and trust regarding vulnerability disclosure by the government.
+Experts say codifying the Vulnerabilities Equities Process into law would increase transparency and trust regarding vulnerability disclosure by the government.
 Continue Reading

 Security expert Bruce Schneier said programmers' freedom to code whatever they want will likely come to an end.
 Should the industry brace itself for software regulations?
 Continue Reading